za57936/fake-news-classifier/README.md

 # fake-news-classifier

+Fake News Classifier using Machine Learning with Natural Language Processing.
 The Dataset used is from kaggle.